 2. Cumulative Bonus Benefit

 A corporate health insurance plan will not let you carry forward the benefits which you have accumulated over many years of employment when a policyholder is joining a new organization.
-Benefits like No Claim Bonus (NCB) or Cumulative Bonus Benefit are not available in group health insurance plans for not making any claims.
+Benefits like No Claim Bonus (NCB) or Cumulative Bonus Benefit are not available in group health insurance plans for not making any health insurance claims.

 3. Post-retirement issues and Lifelong Renewability